Sweepstakes casinos are available to play in Colorado.

 Directory and bonus listings may refresh more often than a full editorial review.
 Review pages change after we verify material updates.

 Read full disclosureSweepstakes play should be treated as entertainment.
-If play is affecting your finances, time, or wellbeing, use the responsible-play resources linked below.
+If play is affecting your finances, time, or wellbeing, use the responsible-gaming resources linked below.

 For help, call 1-800-MY-RESET (1-800-697-3738).
-1-800-522-4700 remains active as an alternate National Problem Gambling Helpline access point, or use our responsible-play resources page.
+1-800-522-4700 remains active as an alternate National Problem Gambling Helpline access point, or use the responsible-gaming resources page.

 Source: National Council on Problem Gambling.
 Last checked 2026-05-03.
 SweepState is an informational review site and does not provide counseling, treatment, crisis support, or medical advice.